JosephineEA/JosephineEA/README.md

 ### Welcome to my GitHub!
-I'm currently an undergraduate at Central South University, majoring in Management Infomation System.
+I'm currently an undergraduate at Central South University, majoring in Infomation Management and Infomation System.
 The following 3 projects show my experiences and abilities about data science and management infomation system:

 **[ThePeoplesDailyLDA](https://github.com/JosephineEA/ThePeoplesDailyLDA)** is a natual language processing project that crawled news on the People's Daily for one year and used LDA model to analy their topics.